 Where it all started…

-Throughout her time so far at OCU she has had the opportunity to choreograph for Project 21-Music for the 21st Century.
+Throughout her time at OCU Lorelai has had the opportunity to choreograph for Project 21-Music for the 21st Century.
 Through this experience she got to work with a student composer choreographing to an original piece of music.
 She also got to collaborate with another OCU student, to choreograph The Drowsy Chaperone for the musical theater department.
-Lorelai is just as passionate about choreography as she is performing, and she is excited to continue following and pursuing this passion.
+She then had the opportunity to choreograph for the Student Choreography show, bringing her own artistic vision to life.
+Lorelai then had the opportunity to be assistant to Vincent Sandoval in the opera The Merry Widow.

 “The vulnerability that comes with being an artist and a performer is something that is so beautiful.
 Art is so important and keeping dance as an artform alive and breathing is so important.
 I love everything about it, and can’t wait to keep sharing the passion I have for dance.”